-The 2N[®] Mobile Key - 2N Access Unit communication is always encrypted.
-2N[®] Mobile Key cannot authenticate a user without knowing the encryption key.
-The primary encryption key is automatically generated upon the 2N Access Unit first launch and can be re-generated manually any time later.
+The communication between 2N Mobile Key and the 2N devices is always encrypted.
+2N Mobile Key cannot authenticate a user without knowing the encryption key.
+The primary encryption key is automatically generated upon the 2N device first launch and can be re-generated manually any time later.
 Together with AuthID, the primary encryption key is transmitted to the mobile device for pairing.

-You can export/import the encryption keys and location identifier to other 2N Access Unit.
-2N Access Units with identical location names and encryption keys form so-called locations.
-In one location, a mobile device is paired just once and identifies itself with one unique Auth ID (i.e. a user AuthID can be copied from one 2N Access Unit to another within a location).
+You can export/import the encryption keys and location identifier to other 2N device.
+The device with identical location names and encryption keys form so-called locations.
+In one location, a mobile device is paired just once and identifies itself with one unique Auth ID (i.e. a user AuthID can be copied from one 2N device to another within a location).